samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 ### PyConsumerRTSP

-The video frames are retrieved a Kafka consumer The Kafka consumer uses [kafka-python](https://github.com/dpkp/kafka-python) library.
+The video frames are retrieved by a Kafka consumer in Python using the [kafka-python](https://github.com/dpkp/kafka-python) library.
+A further wrapper for Python consumer (and producer) built on top of kafka-python library is provided for ease of use in my [kafkapc_python](https://github.com/Adaickalavan/DataPipeline/tree/master/pyconsumerrtsp/kafkapc_python) package.

 ```python
 from dotenv import load_dotenv